Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 $2.68 |

-Generally, in some states, the homeowners make use of air conditioning more often than the homeowners in other states.
+Generally, in some states, homeowners make use of air conditioning more often than homeowners in other states.
 So, large solar panel systems are installed in sunny and warm states, for instance, Florida and Arizona.

-Roughly one can say that for warm states it would cost more and for cold states it would cost less.
-But if there is a difference in a system size then, it might cost less for a warm state if a larger panel system size, and cost more for a cold state if a smaller panel system size.
+But if there is a difference in a system size, then it might cost less for a warm state if a larger panel system size, and cost more for a cold state if a smaller panel system size.

-This chart illustrates the average cost of solar panel systems based on their size (measured in kilowatts or kW).
 The x-axis shows the different system sizes ranging from 1.5kW to 6kW, while the y-axis represents the cost in dollars, with increments of $1,000 up to $6,000.

 Key observations from the chart:

-This visualization effectively shows how the cost of solar panel systems scales with their size, providing a quick reference for consumers to estimate costs based on their energy needs.
-The title “Average Cost of Solar by System Size” accurately summarizes the information presented in the chart.
+This visualisation effectively shows how the cost of solar panel systems scales with their size, providing a quick reference for consumers to estimate costs based on their energy needs.

-In most states in Australia, a commonly sized 6kW Solar PV System would cost $4,000 to $6,000 and a 10kW system would cost $7,500 to $10,500.
-The average solar price for a good quality 5kW solar system in Sydney starts at $5,500.
-You should expect to pay around $7,000, if you want panel-level output.
+In most states in Australia, a commonly sized 6kW Solar PV System would cost $4,000 to $6,000, and a 10kW system would cost $7,500 to $10,500.
+The average solar price for a good-quality 5kW solar system in Sydney starts at $5,500.
+You should expect to pay around $7,000 if you want panel-level output.

-$9,000 are required for a high-efficiency panels with all the bells and whistles.
-At least 627 GW of photovoltaic (PV) are installed worldwide according to International Energy Agency (IEA).
-Solar contributes almost 3% of the total worldwide in 2020, as a percentage of global power generation.
+At least 627 GW of photovoltaic (PV) cells are installed worldwide according to the International Energy Agency (IEA).
+Solar contributed almost 3% of the total worldwide in 2020, as a percentage of global power generation.

-Small-scale solar (systems up to 100 kW) was responsible for 23.5 percent of Australia’s clean energy generation and 6.5 percent of the country’s total electricity was produced in 2020.
+Small-scale solar (systems up to 100 kW) was responsible for 23.5 per cent of Australia’s clean energy generation, and 6.5 per cent of the country’s total electricity was produced in 2020.

 State |